CLASSic History

 Optional activities:

-• Native storytelling and history program with an AHS Educator following by a conversation with Skyler Lomahaftewa, Northern Ute Tribal Member, discussing life as a modern-day Ute.
+• Native storytelling and history program with an AHS Educator followed by a conversation with Skyler Lomahaftewa, Northern Ute Tribal Member, discussing life as a modern-day Ute.

 • Butter making